-In spring 2025, Planning Advisory Committee (PAC) will review the scenarios and ideas described in this document (Package 1) for downtown and neighbourhood areas, followed by community engagement sessions.
+In spring 2025, Planning Advisory Committee (PAC) reviewed the scenarios and ideas described in this document (Package 1) for downtown and neighbourhood areas, followed by community engagement sessions.
 By early summer, PAC will recommend preferred scenarios and ideas, and identify key issues.
 This process will lead to Council discussion and direction on growth and related matters-such as parking-by late summer 2025.
-A similar process will follow in early Summer 2025 to explore municipal planning document review ideas for non-market and student housing for Package 2.
+A similar process will follow in early Summer 2025 to explore municipal planning document review ideas for non-market and student housing.